a-gave/libremesh-ansible-playbooks/docs/manage_lime_mac.md

 ansible-playbook manage_lime_mac.yml
 ```

-### Generate a lime-macaddress file for the device
+### Generate a lime-macaddress file for each device

-Edit the variables file at `host_vars/<lime-macaddress>` to add configurations or modify default values.
+Edit the variables file at `host_vars/<lime-macaddress>.yml` to add configurations or modify default values.

 Then run again the playbook skipping the initialization to generate the lime-macaddress files under `./lime-mac/<lime-macaddress>`